Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_deploy.md

   deployer.deploy(NumberChanger);
 };
 ```

 We defined a variable called NumberChanger, but this can be any name you wish.
 Inside the variable, we call the ```artifacts.require``` method and pass in the name of our contract to interact with(not the name of the file), which in this case is also called ```"NumberChanger"```

 Afterwards, we export the function that would deploy the contract

 > To learn more about how migrations work, go here [Truffle Migration]("https://trufflesuite.com/docs/truffle/getting-started/running-migrations#migration-files")

+Since Truffle by default builds the contract ABI in the root directory, we will

 Now that we are setup, lets deploy our contract